Why do some people ask for an S1000D IETM and others for an S1000D IETP? Is there a difference?

-- The format and style of the presented information are optimized for screen presentation to ensure maximum comprehension; that is, the presentation format is frame-oriented and not page-oriented.
+- The format and style of the presented information are optimised for screen presentation to ensure maximum comprehension.
+That is, the presentation format is frame-oriented and not page-oriented.

 - The elements of technical information constituting the technical manual are so interrelated that a user’s access to the required information is facilitated to the greatest possible extent and is achievable through a variety of paths.

 - Display devices, including computers and laptops, can function interactively (as a result of user requests and information input) in providing procedural guidance, navigation directions and supplemental information.

 - Screen presentations can include material derived from data stored in textual, graphical, audio, or video form in a relational data base, which is composed of logically connected, but randomly accessible IETM data elements.

 S1000D defines an Interactive Electronic Technical Publication (IETP) as a set of information needed for the description, operation and maintenance of the Product, optimally arranged and formatted for interactive screen presentation to the end user on an electronic display system.

 IETP includes conditional branching mechanisms, which can be based on user feedback.
 Parameters are evaluated at run-time and their values can depend on context and specific user input.

 I have been asked to deliver a Level 3 IETM, but I notice that Vendors don’t normally quote what level IETM/IETP they support.
 Why is that?

 The functionality of IETM systems is broken down into five classes.
 But these classes are more like points in a spectrum of features with most real-world IETM products falling somewhere in between two classes.

 - Class I This Interactive Electronic Technical Manual class follows the structure and format of a printed book, with indexes and table of contents that are hyperlinked into the content of the document.
 This might be a scanned book with some links added.